Harry and Meghan go straight to work after lavish wedding - Journal du Cameroun

 The section “About the Duchess of Sussex” notes her activism from an early age, as well as her work with UN Women, One Young World and World Vision, with only a passing reference to “filming in Toronto”.

-The biography section offers a few more details about Meghan’s near 15-year career as an actress, including in hit US television series “Suits”, shot in Toronto.
+Fans have to delve into the biography section for details about Meghan’s near 15-year career as an actress, including in hit US television series “Suits”, shot in Toronto.

-It also references her lifestyle blog, The Tig — which, like her acting, she has given up to join the House of Windsor.